What Is Down Syndrome

 Down syndrome is a rare genetic disorder.

 Fact: Down syndrome is the most commonly occurring genetic condition.
-One in every 691 live births is a child with Down syndrome, representing approximately 6,000 births per year in the United States alone.
-Today, there are more than 400,000 people living with Down syndrome in the United States.
+One in every 792 live births is a child with Down syndrome, representing approximately 5,000 births per year in the United States alone.
+As of 2010, there were 206,366 people living with Down syndrome in the United States.

 Most children with Down syndrome are born to older parents.

 Fact: Eighty percent of children born with Down syndrome are born to women younger than age 35.
 However, the incidence of births of children with Down syndrome increases with the age of the mother, especially after age 35.

 Parents will not find community support in raising their child with Down

 Fact: In many communities of the United States there are parent support groups and community organizations directly involved in providing services to families of individuals with Down syndrome.